httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Given an ASCII string input_string, return a number. input_string is modified to remove the parsed value.

-NOTE: This algorithm parses both Integers {{integer}} and Floats {{float}}, and returns the corresponding structure.

-1. Let type be "integer".
-2. Let sign be 1.
+1. Let sign be 1.
-3. Let input_number be an empty string.
+2. Let input_number be an empty string.
-4. If the first character of input_string is "-", remove it from input_string and set sign to -1.
+3. If the first character of input_string is "-", remove it from input_string and set sign to -1.
-5. If input_string is empty, fail parsing.
+4. If input_string is empty, fail parsing.
-6. If the first character of input_string is not a DIGIT, fail parsing.
+5. If the first character of input_string is not a DIGIT, fail parsing.
-7. While input_string is not empty:
+6. While input_string is not empty:
    1. Let char be the result of removing the first character of input_string.
    2. If char is a DIGIT, append it to input_number.
-   3. Else, if type is "integer" and char is ".", append char to input_number and set type to "float".
+   3. Else, if char is ".", append char to input_number.
    4. Otherwise, prepend char to input_string, and exit the loop.
-   5. If type is "integer" and input_number contains more than 19 characters, fail parsing.
-   6. If type is "float" and input_number contains more than 16 characters, fail parsing.
+   5. If input_number contains more than 16 characters, fail parsing.
-8. If type is "integer":
-   1. Parse input_number as an integer and let output_number be the product of the result and sign.
-   2. If output_number is outside the range defined in {{integer}}, fail parsing.
-9. Otherwise:
-   1. If the final character of input_number is ".", fail parsing.
+7. If the final character of input_number is ".", fail parsing.
-   2. Parse input_number as a float and let output_number be the product of the result and sign.
+8. Parse input_number as a number and let output_number be the product of the result and sign.
-0. Return output_number.
+9. Return output_number.

 ### Parsing a String from Text {#parse-string}